MacBook Air vs Pro: Which should you buy?

 The Retina displays in the MacBook Air and 13-inch MacBook Pro are both sharp and colorful, and while it's close, there's a reason to go Pro: brightness.

-The 14-inch and 16-inch MacBook Pros take display quality to the next level with their Liquid Retina XDR displays.
-They're rated for 1,000 nits of brightness and offer mini-LED technology for superior colors and contrast.
+The 2021 and 2023 MacBook Pros take display quality to the next level with their Liquid Retina XDR displays.
+They're rated for 1,000 nits of brightness and our testing confirms that they do get that bright (at least, when viewing HDR content) thanks to their mini-LED technology, which also offers superior colors and contrast.
 Plus, you get a 120Hz ProMotion display for smoother performance.

 MacBook Air Keyboard